Knaledge/openstarbound-server/README.md

 > [!IMPORTANT]
 > [Docker-native secrets](https://docs.docker.com/compose/how-tos/use-secrets/) are utilized to securely handle Steam credentials and sensitive data for the game server config (e.g., passwords).
 Unless otherwise [specified](#secrets-storage), each "***Host Secret File***" for each secret ***must*** be created and populated with a value prior to deployment of the game server
 >
-> **[Docker Compose](#docker-compose) ***must*** be used to deploy the game server**
+> **[Docker Compose](#docker-compose) *must* be used to deploy the game server**

 #### Steam Credentials

 > [!IMPORTANT]
 > If [Steam Guard](https://help.steampowered.com/en/faqs/view/06B0-26E6-2CF8-254C) is enabled on the Steam account used for game server deployment, `STEAMGUARD_REQUIRED` ***must*** be set to "true" (default is "false") and the container service ***must*** allow for interactive shell access (e.g., `stdin_open: true` and `tty: true` in [docker-compose](#docker-compose))

 For Steam accounts that have Steam Guard enabled, connect to the container's interactive shell to provide a valid Steam Guard code when prompted.
-The container will wait for a valid Steam Guard code for a configurable period of time, with the number of seconds to wait defined by `STEAMGUARD_TIMEOUT` (default is "300" - i.e. 5 minutes).
+The container will wait for a valid Steam Guard code for a configurable period of time, with the number of seconds to wait defined by `STEAMGUARD_TIMEOUT` (default is "300" - i.e. 5 minutes) (minimum is "30" to allow for basic SteamCMD execution).

 > [!WARNING]
 > If the `STEAMGUARD_TIMEOUT` period expires before valid entry of a Steam Guard code, the authentication routine will exit, the game server deployment process will terminate, **and the container itself will stop** - *regardless of the container service's `restart` policy*